 With a little bit of research, you’ll come up with lots of dog-friendly road trip ideas.

-It’s also a good idea to put together a pet travel pack with items you may need on the road.
+Finally, it’s also a good idea to put together a pet travel pack with items you may need on the road.
 This can include photos (in case your pet gets lost), proof of vaccinations (which some RV parks will require before letting your dog stay), and a doggy first aid kit.
-And if you compile a list of local vets or animal hospitals at your destination (and along your route), you’ll be well prepared in case of an unexpected emergency.

 If you’re going camping with a dog, there’s one crucial factor that can make or break your trip: finding the right place(s) to stay.
 From Alaska to Florida, there are thousands of “woofderful” dog-friendly campgrounds in every state — so how do you choose where to park your rig?